qiuosier/Aries/docs/storage.md

 ```
 `StorageFile()` automatically determines the storage type by the scheme in the URI.
 For local file, URI can also be `/var/text.txt` without the scheme.

-Initializing the `StorageFile` does NOT open the file.
+However, initializing the `StorageFile` does NOT open the file.
-The instance will have:
+The `StorageFile` object will have:
 * `open()` and `close()` for opening and closing the file for read/write
 * `exists()` for determining whether the file exists.